sajjadGG/book-python/basics/oop/class.rst

 * Two newlines between class and code
 * ``snake_case`` names

+One class and one instance:

 .. code-block:: python
-    :caption: One class and one instance

     class Astronaut:
         pass